NFL Spread Betting (Betting Against the Spread): Tricks for Success

 Last but not least, make sure you claim any promos from sportsbooks like BetMGM or FanDuel if you’re eligible before placing bets against the spread.

-Below are some key considerations you should make before betting against the spread on NFL matchups.
+Below are some key considerations you should make before betting against the spread on NFL matchups:

-As mentioned, home-field advantage is a real thing.
-The bookmakers are considering it, and so should you.
+Where is the game being played? | As mentioned, home-field advantage is a real thing.
+The bookmakers are considering it, and so should you. |

-Many teams perform better when playing within their own division, and these games tend to be closer in score.
-Familiarity is an equalizer in football and can also impact NFL odds quite drastically.
-In the AFC North, a game between Ohio rivals like the Cleveland Browns and Cincinnati Bengals might be closer than the Browns taking on the AFC West’s Denver Broncos, for example.
+Is it a divisional matchup? | Familiarity is an equalizer in American football and can also impact NFL odds quite drastically.
+In the AFC North, a game between Ohio rivals like the Cleveland Browns and Cincinnati Bengals might be closer than the Browns taking on the AFC West’s Denver Broncos, for example. |

-After playing on Monday Night Football in a different time zone, even the best teams can look a little sluggish.
+Where and when did each team play the previous week? | After playing on Monday Night Football in a different time zone, even the best teams can look a little sluggish.
 Cross-country travel means less time to rest and practice.
-If the Los Angeles Chargers are travelling to face the Pittsburgh Steelers in Acrisure Stadium, for example, that extra travel time could impact performance.
+If the Los Angeles Chargers are travelling to face the Pittsburgh Steelers in Acrisure Stadium, for example, that extra travel time could impact performance. |

-Waiting until Sunday morning to place your bets can result in missing out on a favorable opportunity based on the latest NFL betting lines.
+Monitor the betting spreads | Waiting until Sunday morning to place your bets can result in missing out on a favorable opportunity based on the latest NFL betting lines. |

-Football is the ultimate team sport.
+Know the injury reports | Football is the ultimate team sport.
 Monitoring the health of the quarterback isn’t enough.
-If you’re looking to put some money down on the Baltimore Ravens, for example, check out their full roster injury report to see who is playing and who isn’t ahead of each game.
+If you’re looking to put some money down on the Baltimore Ravens, for example, check out their full roster injury report to see who is playing and who isn’t ahead of each game. |

-In spite of what I just said, some players and coaches just have each other’s numbers.
-For example, Tom Coughlin is 5-2 when coaching against Bill Belichick.
+Be aware of individual matchups | In spite of what I just said, some players and coaches just have each other’s numbers.
+For example, Tom Coughlin is 5-2 when coaching against Bill Belichick. |

-Yes, knowledge of each team’s strengths and weaknesses seems rather obvious.
+Know the teams | Yes, knowledge of each team’s strengths and weaknesses seems rather obvious.
 But also, be aware of team popularity.
 For example, the Cardinals and Giants have legions of fans in Arizona and New York who like to bet on them.
 That can push spreads higher, even when it isn’t justified.
-A similar line of thinking could apply to recent Super Bowl champions like the Los Angeles Rams or Tampa Bay Buccaneers.
+A similar line of thinking could apply to recent Super Bowl champions like the Los Angeles Rams or Tampa Bay Buccaneers. |

-A parlay is just a fancy term for a bet that involves more than one team.
-A teaser is a parlay that allows bettors to adjust the spread in their favor in exchange for a smaller potential payout.
+Don’t go overboard on parlays/teasers | A teaser is a parlay that allows bettors to adjust the spread in their favor in exchange for a smaller potential payout.
 The potential payout of an eight-team parlay may look tempting, but the odds of winning are extremely slim.
-Upsets and unforeseen events will occur—count on it.
+Upsets and unforeseen events will occur—count on it. |

 Following the eight rules we’ve discussed doesn’t guarantee a payout.
 As Kevin Garnett so eloquently put it, “anything is possible.”
 But those considerations will increase the chances of beating the house.
 So, take that newfound knowledge of spread betting and give it the old college try (responsibly, of course).
 Make sure you’re strategizing any wager you make, even when you have a welcome offer like the ESPN BET promo code in hand.